DOTS: The Start of Art

 20250307_100445

-• Dots are the universal foundation of everything.
+• DOTS are the universal foundation of everything.

-• Combine dots to create images, textures, lines, and forms.
+• Combine DOTS to create images, textures, lines, and forms.

-• Artists use dots to create a foundation for everything that follows.
+• Artists use DOTS to create a foundation for everything that follows.

-• Use dots in unexpected ways to evolve artistic style.
+• Use DOTS in unexpected ways to evolve artistic style.

 TRY IT:

-Draw several dots on paper or digitally.
+Draw or paint several DOTS on paper or digit canvas.

 What do you see?